Workers compensation covers any injury or illness that occurs at (or because of) your work. It doesn’t matter how it happened or who was at fault.

 If you’re suffering from a psychological illness because of work, it’s important to seek help.
 The Black Dog Institute offers resources for people experiencing depression, anxiety and other mental health conditions.
 You’re also entitled to weekly workers compensation.
 These payments cover your medical expenses and provide a substitute wage if you need time off work.

 To speak to a lawyer about your situation, call us today.
-We have decades of experience winning compensation for clients struggling with psychological illness.
+We have decades of experience winning compensation for clients struggling with psychological conditions.

 We offer a free consultation to assess your case, explain your options, and answer your questions.
 It's fast, confidential, and obligation-free.